Yoon Na-moo

-Kim Tae-hoon (born August 13, 1985), better known by the stage name Yoon Na-moo, is a South Korean actor under SM C&C. He is best known for his roles in the Korean television series Dr. Romantic (2016) and Dr. Romantic 2 (2020).
+Kim Tae-hoon (born August 13, 1985), better known by the stage name Yoon Na-moo, is a South Korean actor under SM C&C. He is best known for his roles in the Korean television series Dr. Romantic (Season 1–3).

 Early life

 Yoon was born on August 13, 1985, in Seoul, South Korea as Kim Tae-hoon.
 He graduated from Department of Theater Dongguk University.

 Career

 2011: Beginnings

 In 2011, Kim Tae-hoon made his theater debut in the play "Private First Class," which was produced by the 12th Language Theater Studio.
 This play, written and directed by Seong Ki-woong, was selected as a program of the 2011 Seoul Cultural Foundation's Performing Arts Creation Promotion Project.
 Kim performed alongside Park Hyuk-min, Kim Sung-hyun, and Lee Hyun-gyun from June 23, 2011, to July 10, 2011, at the Hakjeon Blue Theater on University Road, which was also hosted by the Korean Culture and Arts Council and Hakjeon.

 In that same year, Kim also took part in another production by The 12th Language, "Scientific Mind - Deep in the Forest," which was performed at Daehakro Information Small Theater from September 30 to October 16.
 The play was an adaptation of Oriza Hirata's Scientific Mind series, which had was premiered in Japan in 2009.
 It was set at an ape research center in Congo and questioned the differences between humans and other animals.
 The play won the Best Theater award at the 2011 Korean Theater Awards.